theosth/PubMed_MLP-INLPT-WS2023/README.md

 For Windows or Mac, one can also use *Docker Desktop* (free for educational use).

+#### Index

+To skip the tedious and long process of ingesting and embedding the documents yourself, you can use our pre-packaged OpenSearch index.
+To do that, create the folder `data/opensearch` and unpack our `opensearch-index.zip` into that folder.
+You can find `opensearch-index.zip` in our Github release.
+After unpacking, check if `data/opensearch/nodes` along with other files exists.

+If you, however, want to ingest the data yourself using `ingestor.py` (takes 3-6 hours), you can do so by just creating `data/opensearch` and leaving it empty.

-After installation of Docker and Docker Compose, simply use `docker compose up` in the base directory.
+In any case, use  `docker compose up` in the base directory to start OpenSearch.

 ### Python